Unraveling the Mystery: tan 28° x 29.3

 Q: What are radians and why are they used?

 A: Radians are another unit for measuring angles, different from degrees.
-While degrees divide a circle into 360 parts, radians relate the angle to the arc length of a circle.
+Which means while degrees divide a circle into 360 parts, radians relate the angle to the arc length of a circle.
 Radians are often used in calculus and more advanced mathematical contexts because they simplify certain formulas and calculations.
-The conversion between degrees and radians is straightforward: 180 degrees = π radians But it adds up..
+The conversion between degrees and radians is straightforward: 180 degrees = π radians It's one of those things that adds up..

 Q: Can I use a different calculator and get a slightly different answer?